Feasting in the Falls 2022

 Mighty Mo

 The Mighty Mo has invented another dill pickle pizza as their Feasting in the Falls special.
-This one has a chipotle ranch base, buffalo chicken, red onions, pickles from Enbar and a dill drizzle.
+This one has a chipotle ranch base, Nashville hot chicken, red onions, pickles and a dill drizzle.

 Not Your Mama’s Nutrition